 These laws impact artists in two main ways as they:

-- Restrict the taking or use of threatened or protected plants and animals from places in Queensland unless:
+- Restrict the taking or use of protected plants and animals from places in Queensland unless:2

-- they are used in traditional non-commercial activities conducted by native title holders on their traditional lands; and
+- they are used in traditional non-commercial activities conducted by native title holders on their traditional lands; or

-- Require a licence to be obtained before exporting or importing artwork incorporating threatened or protected species into or out of Queensland.
+- Require a licence to be obtained before exporting or importing artwork incorporating protected species into or out of Queensland.

-Jennifer Trask is contemporary artist based in New York who carves intricate sculptures from animal bones. http://www.jennifertrask.com/Jennifertrask.com/Jt_Home.html
+Jennifer Trask is a contemporary artist based in New York who carves intricate sculptures from animal bones.

-- all publically owned airports including Townsville, Richmond and Winton;
+- all publicly owned airports including Townsville, Richmond and Winton

-- Commonwealth Marine Reserves in particular the Coral Sea Marine Reserve which covers 989,842km (visit Commonwealth Department of Environment Website for exact locations: http://www.environment.gov.au/topics/marine/marine-reserves/coral-sea);
+- Commonwealth Marine Reserves, in particular the Coral Sea Marine Reserve which covers 989,836 square km (visit Australian Marine Park’s Website for exact locations: https://parksaustralia.gov.au/marine/parks/coral-sea/#map)

-- Queensland coastal waters extending 3 nautical miles out to sea (5.5km) as well as coastal estuaries and riverbeds; and
+- Queensland coastal waters extending from 3 nautical miles out to sea (5.5km) as well as coastal estuaries and riverbeds and

 - Shoalwater Bay Military Training Area, Byfield.

-- Certain species of possum, including the native Mountain Pygmy-possum and Leadbeater’s Possum;
+- Certain species of possum, including the native Mountain Pygmy-possum and Leadbeater’s Possum4

-- Various species of plants, including Red Silky Oak (also known as the Queensland Waratah), Gympie Nut, Rough-shelled Macadamia tree; and
+- Various species of plants, including Red Silky Oak (also known as the Queensland Waratah), Gympie Nut, Rough-shelled Macadamia tree

-- Certain species of native Queensland grass such as Dichanthium queenslandicum (also known as King Blue-Grass), and Eriocaulon carsonii (Button Grass).
+- Certain species of native Queensland grass such as Dichanthium queenslandicum (also known as King Blue-Grass), and Eriocaulon carsonii (Button Grass).5

 If the plant or animal material is not taken or kept in a ‘Commonwealth area’ but is taken from elsewhere in Queensland, the state legislation will apply.

-Queensland law prohibits the taking of natural and cultural resources from ‘protected areas’.
-The natural resources of a protected area include “the natural and physical features of the area, including wildlife, soil, water, minerals and air”.
-Wildlife means “any taxon or species of an animal, plant, protista, procaryote or virus”.
-This includes dead species as well as parts of plant and animal matter such as leaves, feathers and bones and applies regardless whether the species is protected or not.
+Queensland law prohibits the taking of natural and cultural resources from “protected areas”.6 The “natural resources” of a protected area include “the natural and physical features of the area, including wildlife, soil, water, minerals and air”.7 “Wildlife” means “any taxon or species of an animal, plant, protista, procaryote or virus”.8 This includes dead species as well as parts of plant and animal matter such as leaves, feathers and bones and applies regardless whether the species is protected or not.

 The following areas in Queensland are protected areas: